kaustubhdivekar/secure-auth-system/backend/README.md

 POST	/:id/like	Increment the like count for a specific blog post.
 Public PUT	/:id	Update an existing blog post by its ID.
 Private (Content Creator) DELETE	/:id	Delete a blog post by its ID.
 Private (Content Creator)

+Property Routes (/api/properties)

+Method	Endpoint	Description	Access
+POST	/	Create a new property listing.
+Supports multi-part form data for images.
+Private (Landlord) GET	/	Get all property listings.
+Supports query parameters for search and filtering (e.g., ?location=Pune&priceMax=50000).
+Public
+GET	/:id	Get a single property listing by its ID.
+Public PUT	/:id	Update an existing property listing by its ID.
+Private (Landlord, Owner) DELETE	/:id	Delete a property listing by its ID.
+Private (Landlord, Owner) GET	/my-properties	Get all property listings owned by the authenticated Landlord.
+Private (Landlord)

 ---